 See the changing of the guard at the Buckingham Palace

-Buckingham Palace is one of the royal residences and the administrative center of the British monarch.
+Buckingham Palace is one of the royal residences and the administrative center of the British monarch and one of the most iconic London landmarks.
 It plays a significant role during state occasions and major events.

 Step inside the Westminster Abbey